Human Thinking under Plural LLM Assistance: Mathematical Problem Solving and Open-Ended Writing: Experiment-1: Math Problem-Solving with LLM Tutor and Peers

 \subsubsection{Participants}

-We recruited 614 participants from Prolific, filtering for workers with an approval rating of at least 99\% and a minimum of 100 completed tasks on the platform.
-All participants were based in the United States and reported English fluency.
+We recruited 614 participants from Prolific, filtering for workers with an approval rating of at least 99\% and at least 100 completed tasks on the platform.
+All participants were based in the United States and reported fluency in English.
 The task took approximately 14 minutes to complete, and participants were compensated at a rate of \$8.17 per hour (Prolific minimum).

-Following our preregistered exclusion criteria, only 315 participants passed our attention and authenticity checks---a substantial attrition rate that likely reflects the growing prevalence of automated agents on crowdsourcing platforms \cite{veselovsky2025prevalence}.
-This is notably fewer than the approximately 600 valid responses our simulation-based power analysis (informed by pilot data) estimated would be needed to reliably detect 5 percentage-point differences across conditions.
+Following our preregistered exclusion criteria, only 315 participants passed our attention and authenticity checks, a substantial attrition rate that likely reflects the growing prevalence of automated agents on crowdsourcing platforms \cite{veselovsky2025prevalence}.
+This is notably fewer than the approximately 600 valid responses our simulation-based power analysis (informed by pilot data) estimated were needed to reliably detect 5-percentage-point differences across conditions.
 We report our findings transparently, with this limitation in mind, and highlight it in the Discussion.